 Our development plan for our lead drug, FP187, is focused primarily on the RRMS indication.
-In consultation with a clinical research organization, we are continuing to prepare for a single beta interferon-controlled Phase 3 trial in RRMS.
-In parallel, we are evaluating alternative Phase 3 clinical strategies in RRMS, which could shorten our time to commercialization and/or reduce costs.
-We expect to complete these evaluations as we continue to upscale production of FP187 during 2016, in anticipation of beginning the Phase 3 trial in the first half of 2017.
+In collaboration with a clinical research organization, we are continuing to prepare for our Phase 3 trial in RRMS.
+In addition to the single beta interferon-controlled design, we are evaluating options for an alternative Phase 3 clinical strategy in RRMS, which could shorten our time to commercialization and/or reduce costs.
+We expect to complete these evaluations as we continue to upscale production of FP187 during 2016, in anticipation of beginning the Phase 3 trial in mid-2017.